Economic impacts of tourism

 New figures on the supply and use of accommodation services is available in Statistics Finland’s accommodation statistics: Official Statistics of Finland (SVT): Accommodation statistics.

-The figures are based on Finland’s tourism accounts for 2020-2021 (in Finnish, abstract in English), projections for 2022 (in Finnish) and tourism as export infographic 2023 (in Finnish).
+The figures are based on Finland’s tourism accounts for 2021-2022 (in Finnish, abstract in English), projections for 2023 (in Finnish), Tourism figures infographic 2022 and Visit Finland Border Survey.
 More detailed database tables have been published by Visit Finland’s statistics service Rudolf.
-The business sector services of the Ministry of Economic Affairs and Employment also publish an annual sector report on the current state and future prospects of tourism.

 Tourism accounts, or Tourism Satellite Accounts (TSA), is a statistical system in which the economic and employment impacts of tourism are described in a diverse and comprehensive manner.
-It has been developed in broad international cooperation by e.g. the UN, the World Tourism Organization (UNWTO), the OECD and the EU.
+It has been developed in broad international cooperation by e.g. the UN, UN Tourism, the OECD and the EU.

 Concepts of tourism accounts